 Size: L 22" x W 11" x H 13" (SKB 3i-2213-12BE)

-If we compare these to the other brand batteries, these 24v DIY batteries are even smaller (than most), lighter, safer, and less expensive than anything other than their larger brothers from the same company.
-They win in almost every category and are easier to lift, move, and work on than the larger option.
+If we compare these to the other brand batteries, these 24v DIY batteries are even smaller (than most), lighter, safer, and less expensive.

-However, the Thermoworks batteries are nearly half the weight of the BigBattery, while offering 90ah more capacity.
-Even with the extra power, they take up 12,545 sq. inches less space.
-They are also built in waterproof cases with a load of added safety and convenience features and a better BMS.
+They take up a lot less space, are built in waterproof cases with loads of added safety and convenience features and a top of the line BMS.
 All of these things are incredibly important on a catamaran where reduced weight and size seriously matter, and the safety measures are critical.
 Finally, even with all those advantages, the Thermoworks battery also comes in at less cost per watt.
 Therefore, in the end, the 24v, 230ah Thermoworks batteries win, hands down.

 A BMS (Battery Management System) is critical for protecting the batteries and, therefore, our boat and crew.
 A good BMS will monitor the low and high charge settings, shutting off either charging or loads pulling power, if the set parameters are met.
 It will also monitor temperature, and shut down charging if the temperature is too low, or shut off the battery if the temperatures are too high.
 They will also report the charge state of each cell via an App, as well as other data on your battery.
 Finally, they will attempt to keep all the cells in balance.
 With a LifePO4 lithium battery, a good BMS is essential.